alphalyncis/alphalyncis.github.io/_pages/about.md

   - /about.html
 ---

 I am a 2nd year PhD student in Astronomy at University of Edinburgh.
 I am working on direct imaging characterization of brown dwarfs and giant explanet analogs.
-I am interested in studying the weather of these exoworlds using time-resolved spectroscopic observations, both from the groud and using JWST.
+I am interested in studying the weather of these exoworlds using time-resolved spectroscopic observations, both from the ground and using JWST.

 Weather map of the nearest brown dwarfs WISE 1049AB
 ======